-- In cabin.
-Bring your pet with you in the passenger cabin within Mexico and to/from the USA, Canada, and Central and South America, for a special fee;
+- In cabin: Bring your pet onboard for travel within Mexico and to/from the USA, Canada, and Central and South America, for a special fee;

-- Checked.
-In the cargo hold, when a dog, cat, or chicken weigh less than 100 lb (45 kg), including the weight of the carrier, for a special fee; and
+- Checked: Check in your pet to be transported in the cargo hold, if your dog, cat, or chicken weigh less than 100 lb (45 kg), including the weight of the carrier, for a special fee;

-- As cargo.
-If your pet weighs more than 100 lb (45 kg) including the weight of its carrier, or if you wish to ship another type of animal, please call our Cargo Department toll free at 01 (800) 368-4226 for more information.
+- As cargo: If your pet weighs more than 100 lb (45 kg) including the weight of its carrier, or if you wish to ship another type of animal, please call our Cargo Department toll free at 1 (800) 368-4226 for more information.

 |Number of Dogs per Flight|